 CHAMPIONSHIP FORMAT

 Set out below is the structure and scoring system for this year’s championship.
-It is different to previous years but is an attempt to improve the championship and secure the three main reasons why the club organises the event.
+The purpose of the championship is:

 - To identify the strongest runners in the club over a series of races.